MinnPost/legislature-tracker/README.md

 * ```session```: The session key as used on Open States, like ```2013-2014```.
 * ```OSKey```: Your Open States API Key.
 * ```eKey```: Your Google Spreadsheet identifier.
 Be sure to publish your spreadsheet (File -> Publish to the web) to make it available via the Google Spreadsheet API.
+* ```scrollOffset```: This turns on auto scrolling which will scroll the view window to the top of the application after the first click.
+This is helpful if it is embedded in larger content or if there are long categories.
+This will be an integer of pixels to offset where the top; for instance ```15``` equals 15 pixels above the application.
 * ```imagePath```:  'https://s3.amazonaws.com/data.minnpost/projects/legislature-tracker/images/',
 * ```legImageProxy```: If you want to proxy images from Open States, but in the URL prefix, like ```http://proxy.com/?url=```.
 For instance we [this custom proxy](https://github.com/MinnPost/i-mage-proxerific).
 * ```aggregateURL```: An API JSON feed to get some aggregate bill counts.
 This is specific to MinnPost (MN).